dhjsh88/fpga-fc-accelerator/README.md

 ## Known Limitations / Next Steps

-- The baseline compute core does not robustly close timing at 100 MHz: the single-cycle multiply–accumulate path is the bottleneck (WNS −0.905 ns).
-An implementation-strategy change closes it with zero margin, and the real fix — pipelining the MAC — is identified but deliberately not applied; a lucky marginal pass along the way is documented rather than claimed.
+- The baseline compute core does not robustly close timing at 100 MHz: an independent baseline rebuild reports WNS −0.905 ns, with the single-cycle multiply–accumulate path as the bottleneck.
+The benchmark implementation technically meets timing at WNS +0.020 ns, but its 20 ps setup margin is not robust.
+The architectural fix — pipelining the MAC and validating the added latency — has been identified but deliberately not applied.
 Full analysis:
   `results/timing_baseline.md`.
 - Streaming directly to the cores (removing the BRAM staging entirely) is the natural next step; the DMA/cache/benchmark infrastructure built here carries over.